Hyodo-Kato theory with syntomic coefficients: De Rham cohomology

-We call the simple normal crossing divisor on $\cX$ locally defined by $y_1\cdots y_m$ the {\it horizontal divisor} of $\cX$.
+with reduced structure the {\it horizontal divisor} of $\cX$.
+Namely the horizontal divisor is locally defined by $y_1\cdots y_m$ via \eqref{eq: semistable over V}.
 Note that the condition that $\cX$ is strictly semistable is independent of the choice of $\pi$. \end{definition}

 \begin{definition} Let $\cX$ be a strictly semistable weak formal log scheme over $V^\sharp$.
 We say an object $(\cE,\nabla)\in\MIC^\dagger(\cX/V^\sharp)$ has {\it nilpotent residues} if it has nilpotent residues with respect to the horizontal divisor in the sense of \cite[Definition 2.3.9]{Ke}.
 More precisely, Zariski locally on $\cX$ we take a strict smooth morphism